biodivdev/dwc/README.md

 # dwc

-This is a simple clojure/java library for writing, accessing and reading occurrences and checklists.
+This is a simple clojure/java library for writing, accessing and reading occurrences.

 Current features:
 - Reading and streaming from: DwC-A, XLSX, CSV, JSON, GEOJSON, TAPIR, DIGIR, GBIF
-- Writing to: JSON, GEOJSON
+- Writing to: JSON, GEOJSON, XLSX, CSV
 - Search, Filters and pagging on Tapir and Digir
 - Validate records
 - AOO/EOO calculation